-Ellison, a Democrat, was the representative for Ohio's 6th congressional district from 1853 to 1855.
+Ellison was the representative for Ohio’s 6th congressional district and was a Democrat.
+He served from 1853 to 1855.

 From Dec 1853 to Mar 1855, Ellison missed 114 of 607 roll call votes, which is 18.8%.
 This is better than the median of 31.0% among the lifetime records of representatives serving in Mar 1855.
 The chart below reports missed votes over time.